| The

 i.e. comparing Catholic countries in Latin America to Catholic

+countries in Europe.
 Therefore, for those individuals who work in international

 business, it is paramount to clearly understand and accept